SeafoodStudios/Workbox/README.md

 > This is still a work in progress, so be careful.
 ## Quick Setup
 1. Make a [PythonAnywhere](https://www.pythonanywhere.com/pricing/) account.
+2. Confirm your email address.
-2. Open the web tab, add a new web app, pick the "Flask" framework with "Python 3.13".
+3. Open the web tab, add a new web app, pick the "Flask" framework with "Python 3.13".
-3. Enter the path "/home/workboxtest/Workbox/src/api.py" to be added to the Flask project.
+4. Enter the path "/home/workboxtest/Workbox/src/api.py" to be added to the Flask project.
-4. Create a new Bash console and enter these commands:
+5. Create a new Bash console and enter these commands:
 ```
 rm -rf /home/workboxtest/Workbox/
 git clone https://github.com/SeafoodStudios/Workbox